ZarinaMye/Naramunz_DAO/README.md

 # Naramunz_DAO

 Welcome to the Naramunz Decentralized Autonomous Organization (DAO), a project that brings blockchain technology to the world of RPG games.
-This project comprises two primary components: **naramunz_contract** and **naramunz_frontend**.
+This project contains two primary components: **naramunz_contract** and **naramunz_frontend**.
 The Naramunz DAO empowers users to generate proposals and cast their votes.
-Each proposal includes a title, a detailed description, and a number of 'yes' and 'no' votes.

-The goal of the project is to encouraging community engagement and decision-making within the game world.
+The aim of the project is to encouraging community engagement and decision-making within the game world.
 Decentralized governance for the Naramunz community is an attempt to ensure inclusivity and collective decision making in the game, which adds value by democratizing several key areas of the gaming industry.

 This project is made as a learning process and part of a school assignment.
 Please ensure that the code aligns with your requirements and meets your security standards if you choose to utilize it.

 ## naramunz_contract

-The naramunz_contract directory contains smart contracts, created with Solidity and Foundry and deploys on Sepholia testnet.
+The naramunz_contract directory contains smart contracts, created with Solidity and Foundry https://book.getfoundry.sh/ and deploys on Sepholia testnet.
 It uses the OpenZeppelin library to implement the ERC721 standard for non-fungible tokens (NFTs).

 **Features & functions**

 `createProposal` Creates a new proposal.
 The user must be the owner of the ERC721 token that is used for creating a proposal.
+Each proposal includes a title, a description, and a number of 'yes' and 'no' votes.
 `vote` Allows the user to vote on a specific proposal.
 The user must be the owner of the ERC721 token that is used for voting on a proposal.
 `getProposals` Returns all proposals.

 ## naramunz_frontend